 If the victim is in need of immediate medical attention, of course, that’s the first priority.

-At that point, once the victim of a bit or attack is able to handle their immediate concerns, then yes, our Los Angeles dog bite injury attorney team would encourage them to speak to an attorney that is knowledgeable in the area of personal injury and in Los Angeles dog bite law specifically to go over their legal options and see if the attorney would be willing to take the case.
+At that point, once the victim of a bit or attack is able to handle their immediate concerns, then our dog bite injury attorney team would encourage them to speak to an attorney that is knowledgeable in the area of personal injury and in dog bite law specifically to go over their legal options and see if the attorney would be willing to take the dog bite incident.

 What Should I Bring For My Free Consultation?